 How does OfferUp work?

-Once they find an item that they like, they can then interact with the seller over the app.
+Once they find an item that they like, they can then interact with the seller over the app’s chat functionalities.
 They can ask clarifications about the product or negotiate the price.

 Since its launch, OfferUp has had remarkable growth compared to eBay, another major eCommerce marketplace.
 OfferUp has had as many transactions in the first five years as much as eBay did in its first ten years.